Degrees

 SIAT Concentrations

 Students who are not accepted into a concentration may take concentration required courses.
-Students who complete the concentration requirements may choose to apply for recognition of the completed concentration on their degrees at the time of graduation.
+Students who complete the concentration requirements may choose to apply for recognition of the completed concentration on their transcript at the time of graduation.

 Applying to a concentration